SatwikVats/SatwikVats.github.io/content/posts/Docker_category/Hosting Hugo Site in a Docker Environment.md

   - Made a Dockerfile.
 Specified Nginx static file location and localhost ports in the file.

   - Built the Docker container and ran it.
 Failed in the earlier attempt since I forgot to make Dockerfile.
-    * `docker build docker-build -t nginx-docker-build-demo`:Sends build context to Docker Daemon.
+    * `docker build docker-build -t nginx-docker-build-demo`: Sends build context to Docker Daemon.
-    * `docker run -it --rm -d -p 8000:80 --name web-server-docker nginx-docker-build-demo`:Runs the Docker on web-server.
+    * `docker run -it --rm -d -p 8000:80 --name web-server-docker nginx-docker-build-demo`: Runs the Docker on web-server.
     {{<asciinema sQzHGL7umB6JpnjzsbWIyP1ez>}}

   - The site showed default Nginx.
 Added just the public repository contents of Hugo site to the Docker-build and removed previous content to fix that issue.